laraib07/kode/README.md

 A simple bash script to

 * Add a shebang (if required)
-* Add an informative header
+* Add an info header
 * Add code template (can be toggled)
 * Make file executable
 * Update last updated column